marcus-sa/express-atlas/README.md

 ## Getting Started
 Quick overview until documentation and last components has been coded

-If by default you have a page that takes in both a post and get request, you can simply create 2 different routes and with one of them put the '-{method}' at the end before the file extension like so:
-* root
-  * controllers
-    * auth
-      * login.js
-        * login-post.js

 ```javascript
 import express from 'express'
 import AtlasRouter from 'express-atlas'